There may be hidden costs on every dollar you spend. The Real Cost, a SingSaver Series, uncovers all the unexpected expenses you’re incurring.

 Yes, the COVID-19 situation is unsettling (and increasingly making us all nervous) but we believe in looking for silver linings in troubled times.
 If you’ve been granted work from home (WFH) arrangements, you’d get what we mean.

 Waking up minutes before work begins, video calls in pajamas (or a formal shirt with pajamas, hell yeah!), ensuring laundry gets done within the day and more time is spent with loved ones — the perks you get are pretty incredible.

 But let’s face it.
 WFH is not as cheap as you think it may be.
 There’s actual financial costs incurred and not to be able to expense makes it all a tad tougher on your finances.

 So, we break down the real cost of work from home based on the basic necessities and fill you in on areas where you could be saving.

-But before we begin… For the purpose of the calculations involved, we’ll use ‘John’ and ‘Jane’ as examples.
+For the purpose of the calculations involved, we’ll use ‘John’ and ‘Jane’ as examples.
 Both are working professionals in their late 20s to early 30s, they stay near Serangoon MRT and work around the Central Business District (Chinatown MRT).
-Their companies have implemented WFH for 1 week (5 working days).
+Their companies have implemented WFH.
 Let’s look at the math.

 Since you’re on WFH, technically you aren’t (supposed to be) going anywhere during work hours, therefore you will be saving big on 2-way transport.
 Depending on your regular mode of transport, you could be saving anything between $0.92 a day for those who take public transport to over $35 a day for those who hire private transport.